Core Housing Need

 Human Resources and Skills Development Canada.
 (HRSDC).
 (2011).
 Definition – housing need.
 Retrieved from http://www4.hrsdc.gc.ca/[email protected]?wrd=Housing Need&iid=41

-Core Housing Need Sustainable Development Goals
+Core Housing Need in the Sustainable Development Goals

 11. Make cities inclusive, safe, resilient and sustainable